tomoiwasaki/trailer-nailer/status-report1.md

 - For the game screen, display a sample video from YouTube in 10 random seconds using YouTube API and prevent the user from controlling the video, and viewing the video title.
 - For the game screen, display a timer that counts down from 60 seconds and stops when time is up.
 - Built rudimentary answer choices and scoring system.
 However, they are far from being operable.
+- Performed initial styling of the pages, using bootstrap.
+A custom bootstrap Navbar was placed in both pages.

 2. Challenges and issues team faced during the week
 - YouTube API did not support link disablement, hence a simple HTML trick that uses a transparent "block" must be used to prevent users from accessing the source video through YouTube and getting its information.